 Soprano Eunhee Kim

 Piano Michele D'Elia

-To re-evoke the figure of Giuseppina Strepponi, primadonna, in the inaugural concert of the fourth Solo Belcanto Festival, the soprano Silvia Dalla Benetta, the Festival’s artist-in-residence, and the pianist Michele D’Elia, both highly acclaimed last year for their recital in the Teatro della Grancia dedicated to Marietta Piccolomini.
-With them the Korean Leon Kim, one of the most interesting baritones of the new generation.
+To re-evoke the figure of Giuseppina Strepponi, primadonna, in the inaugural concert of the fourth Solo Belcanto Festival, two young Korean talents, the soprano Eunhee Kim and the baritone Leon Kim, winners of awards in international competitions such as Eva Marton in Budapest and Placido Domingo's Operalia.
+With them the pianist Michele D’Elia, highly acclaimed last year in the Teatro della Grancia.